-Master Pastry Chef André Bollier, his wife Elsbeth, and their children, immigrate from Switzerland to Kansas City, Missouri, where they open Andre’s Confiserie Suisse.
-To fund the move and André’s dream of owning his own chocolate shop, the Bolliers publish “Schweizer Konfect” (“Swiss Confections”) a book of recipes for traditional Swiss treats.
+Master Pastry Chef André Bollier, his wife Elsbeth, and their children, emigrate from Switzerland to Kansas City, Missouri, where they open Andre’s Confiserie Suisse.
+To fund the move and André’s dream of owning his own chocolate shop, the Bolliers publish “Schweizer Konfect” (“Swiss Confections”), a book of recipes for traditional Swiss treats.

 The Bolliers persist in their mission to introduce luxury handcrafted Swiss chocolates to the Midwest.
 André and Elsbeth become avid lifelong supporters of Kansas City’s vibrant art community, attending events and donating products to support local artists, fostering a strong connection between art and the artistry of André’s exquisite chocolates, pastries, tortes and baked goods.
-The shop’s reputation and customer following grows, resulting in the move from 5008 Main Street to a larger, freestanding building at 5018 Main, where André’s still stands today.
+The shop’s reputation and customer following grows, resulting in the move from 5008 Main Street to a larger, freestanding building just next door at 5018 Main Street, where André’s still stands today.

 André and Elsbeth commission Kansas City architect E. Crichton “Kite” Singleton to redesign the building’s exterior and, at the same time, begin renovations on the tearoom.
 New light fixtures, tables and chairs are designed by family friend and fellow Swiss Sam Ryfee, a master craftsman and creator of beautiful metalworks across the United States, including the iconic iron work found throughout the Country Club Plaza in Kansas City.